 One of the last steps to closing a real estate deal and sign your closing papers should be to walk through the property one last time.
 You want to make sure no damage occurs since your last home inspection.
 Also, the seller applies required fixes, no new-found problems, and nothing included is gone.

 Understand the Papers

-Paperwork forms the most critical steps of closing a property deal.
+Paperwork forms the most critical steps of closing a real estate deal.
 Despite there being a heap of papers filled with legal terms and jargon, we recommend to read it yourself.
 You may not understand certain terms or portions.
 One can look up for an explanation on the Internet or consult a real estate attorney.
 You may feel pressured by the people who are waiting for you to sign your papers.
 People like the notary or the mortgage lender.
 Read each page as the fine print will have a major impact on your finances and your life for years to come.
 In particular, make sure the interest rate is correct.
 Make sure all other agreed terms, like no prepayment penalty, get a mention.
 Compare your closing costs to the good faith estimate given at the beginning of the process.
 Throw a fit about any fees that may appear off.